Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 There was consensus among attendees on the potential of health apps to support improvements in service delivery and patient

 care.
-The group identified four interconnected themes and made a number of recommendations to improve uptake of health
+The group identified four interconnected themes and made several recommendations to improve the uptake of health

 apps.
 These themes and recommendations are as follows: